 The second report was delivered by Roman Rodomanskyy and dealt with deployment Symfony applications with Ansible.
 The first slide of his presentation was… surprising.
 The whole audience was like, “OMG, wat?!”.
 But it was funny anyway and the report itself was very useful and understandable even for Symfony toddlers.
 By the way, Roman shared his presentation with us, so you can take a look.

 And to make the event more understandable for vaster audience, the last report dealt with relation between Symfony and Drupal 8.
 Ivan Fesiuk was telling about Symfony elements in Drupal 8 core and underlined the advantages of such approach.

-The hosts and the visitors of SymfonyCafe Lviv are really nice guys and we enjoyed communicating with them.
-So the day finished in a cozy Armenian restaurant where we could share our impressions and just chat in informal atmosphere.
+The hosts and the visitors of SymfonyCafe Lviv are really nice guys, and we enjoyed communicating with them.
+So the day finished in a cozy Armenian restaurant where we could share our impressions and just chat in an informal atmosphere.

 We’re already looking forward to another Symfony events.
 We would be happy to organize some more in the nearest future!
 Keep in touch and see you at the second SymfonyCafe!